ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 with some additional notes on GJS particulars.
 This isn't an exhaustive article on garbage collection or SpiderMonkey internals, only a reasonably thorough description of what a heap file looks like and how that relates to JavaScript and GJS.
-There is a fairly thorough, and presumably up to date, description of how the SpiderMonkey garbage collector works in [gc/GC.cpp][gc-cpp].
+There is a fairly thorough description of how the SpiderMonkey garbage collector works in the comments of [GC.cpp][gc-cpp].

 ## The Roots Section